Sick of paying too much money on your prescriptions? How to get prescriptions cheaper, with or without insurance.

 Transferring prescriptions and getting store gift cards for doing so is a great way to cut down on your cost of prescription medications.

-But oftentimes, you are still paying an out of pocket $20-$35 copay.
+But oftentimes, you are still paying an out-of-pocket $20-$35 copay.

 How about if you could be paying $4 or $10 in total for a 30 or 90-day supply of your prescription drugs?

-Many stores now have programs that offer this cost for a multitude of pills, such as antidepressants, antibiotics, and pills for Parkinson’s, asthma, heart condition (if this program had been around when my grandfather was alive perhaps he would not have sliced his heart pills into thirds to save on costs), topical medications, diuretics, thyroid, diabetes, hormones, muscle relaxants, etc.
+Many stores now have programs that offer this cost for a multitude of pills, such as antidepressants, antibiotics, and pills for Parkinson’s, asthma, and heart conditions (if this program had been around when my grandfather was alive perhaps he would not have sliced his heart pills into thirds to save on costs), topical medications, diuretics, thyroid, diabetes, hormones, muscle relaxants, etc.

 Work with your doctor to see if you can be prescribed one of the available generic prescriptions in the programs below.